Improve your interpersonal communication skills

 • Be careful with sarcasm.
 Sarcasm is among the most difficult things to convey in written communication.
 Thankfully, scientists have found a way to make it easier.
 In a study published in The Quarterly Journal of Experimental Psychology, researchers Ruth Filik and colleagues found that emoticons convey sarcasm better than punctuation marks.
 In particular, the wink face ;-) and tongue face :-P help drive sarcasm home when the statement is ambiguous.

 Further, the researchers found that sarcasm blunts the emotional impact of written statements, making criticism seem less negative and praise seem less positive.
-In particular, including a winking emoticon with literal praise made it seem less positive, while including it with literal criticism made it seem less negative.
+In particular, including a winking emoticon with literal praise made it seem less positive while including it with literal criticism made it seem less negative.

 • Enhance written messages with emojis and GIFs.
 As long as it’s part of your company culture, using emojis and GIFs can be helpful when trying to convey the tone of your written message.
 This is especially true during casual conversations, such as those between you and a work friend chatting on Slack.
 Emojis and GIFs can add humor and emotion to otherwise stale communication.
 If you’re writing an email to a new client, however, that’s probably not the time or place to include a GIF.